linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/BMW Valuation Report.md

 Geographically,  Europe showed strong growth with Germany,  the UK,  France,  and Italy all posting higher sales figures.
 The Americas also saw a rise in sales,  particularly in the USA with a 9.3% increase.
 Asian markets recovered,  with China showing a 4.1% increase in sales.

-The Automotive segment's revenues increased to €132, 277 million,  up 7.0% from 2022,  supported by higher vehicle sales and full consolidation of BMW Brilliance.
-EBIT margin improved to 9.8%,  within the forecasted range.
+The Automotive segment's revenues increased to €132, 277 million,  up 7.0% from 2022,  supported by higher vehicle sales and full consolidation of BMW Brilliance. [[Earnings Before Interest and Taxes (EBIT) Formula and Example|EBIT]] margin improved to 9.8%,  within the forecasted range.
 Profit before tax was €12, 642 million,  significantly lower than the previous year due to the absence of a one-time gain recognized in 2022.

 BMW M division sales grew by 14.2%,  with significant contributions from the electrification of the M model range.
 Increased expenses in research and development were focused on digitalization,  electrification,  and automated driving functions.
 Rolls-Royce achieved record sales,  and the debut of the all-electric Rolls-Royce Spectre has a backlog of orders through to 2025.